JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/transform_vector.rst

 Description
 -----------
-This node transform a point based on an input *Transformation Matrix*.
+This node transforms a point based on an input *Transformation Matrix*.

 .. image:: images/transform_vector_node.png
    :width: 160pt

 Inputs
 ------

 - **Vector** - The vector to transform.
 - **Matrix** - A transformation matrix.